 If you are looking forward to consuming rice water to boost your digestion, prepare the rice water by soaking.
 Fermented rice water is not ideal for consumption, and the same goes for rice water prepared by boiling method.

-It is best to consume the rice water early in the morning on an empty stomach to jump-start your metabolism.
+It is best to consume the rice water early on an empty stomach to jump-start your metabolism early in the morning.

 How to extend the shelf life of your rice water?